gadicc/meteor-famous-views/README.md

 example from sayawan.
 Big props for getting an app out using famous-components in under 24 hrs! :)

-## Design Goals

-(Not essential to get started, but required reading when you can)

-I believe that for regular "Meteor-style" web development (i.e. clean, easy and quick with powerful results), developers shouldn't need to touch the Famous Javascript for basic work.
-So, famous-components abstracts all this away, allowing you to use just templates for basic app setup.
-A core principle is "templates are famous nodes", and should either:

-1. Consist of *only* HTML (e.g. a Surface), *or*
-2. Include (many) other node(s) with child {{famous}} calls

-If you want to include another template as a *seperate famous node*, use `{{>famous template='foo'}}` instead of `{{> foo}}`, or specify inline (see below).
-By default, this creates a new SequentialView, and any HTML is rendered to a Surface and added to it.
-You could also pass `view='Surface'`; or `view='Scrollview'` and include other surfaces/templates/nodes.
-See the **Sample Render Tree** at the bottom of this doc.

-The template component instance gets given a **`.famous` property** which references the compView instance (see Render Tree below), and in turn references the `node` (SequentialView, Surface, etc) and `parent` (parent compView or an object with `node: context`), along with any special properties for that instance (e.g. `sequence`).
-This allows you to interact directly with Famous objects from e.g. **Template.events, Template.rendered, helpers, etc**.
-`famousCmp.dataFromTemplate` or `famousCmp.dataFromComponent` will help you retrieve the compView from descendent template instances.  `famousCmp.dataFromElement` acts on a DOM element (useful for drag & drop, etc).

-Don't forget, components are fully coupled to the render tree.
-If you have a template with `translate="100,100"`, that has a child template with `translate="50,50"`, the final template's surfcace will be translated to `[150,150]` which of course is very useful.

-Final note, there is currently no final/published API for Components.
-The internals of this code will definitely change, but the API we expose should remain the same.
-Internally, we are doing some things in a less-than-ideal way to get access to component instances.

 ## Template API

 In general, there are new two components.  `famous` and `famousEach`.
 Both can